Northwestern University "Wildcat" Marching Band: The Grynder

 The Grynder assists the Spirit Leader with cheers and keeping the band's spirit up during football games.
+While the Spirit Leader is elected, the Grynder position is passed down.
 During weekly Spirit Sessions, The Grynder performs an often loud and exclamatory work of slam poetry focused on the upcoming game.
 In the past the Grynder has been in charge of special cheers, including a traditional post-halftime extended cheer extolling the spirit of the band and its ability to growl loud enough to rattle the other team, wake the dead, and to be heard by the Grynder's mother no matter where on Earth (or Heaven) she is.
-The Grynder is said to possess a mutant gene, recognizable only to the previous Grynder, who selects his/her successor.
+The Grynder is said to possess a mutant gene, recognizable only to the previous Grynder, who selects their successor.
 The Grynder's symbol of office is the Grynder's Hat – a button-festooned black felt hat originally bought at the Wildcat's first Rose Bowl (1949) and handed down from Grynder to Grynder.
 The traditional goal of every Grynder is to take The Hat back to Pasadena and the Rose Bowl.

 The Geek

-The Geek's purpose is: to celebrate the traditional view of band members as "band geeks," the band chooses one member to take on all duties of being the official "Band Geek."
-The three official duties of the "Band Geek" are to be as loud and as obnoxious as possible, to assist the SpiriTeam™ when necessary, and to embody the spirit of band geeks everywhere; past, present and future.
+The band chooses one member to be the official "Band Geek", whose purpose is to celebrate the traditional view of band members as band geeks.
+The Geek has three official duties, affirmed by oath: to be as loud and as obnoxious as possible, to assist the SpiriTeam™ when necessary, and to embody the spirit of band geeks everywhere; past, present and future.
+While the Spirit Leader and Grynder are primarily responsible for starting game day cheers, the Geek leads the band's traditional cheers, such as the "calculus chant".